ElvenTools/elven-tools-website/src/docs/dapp-backend-integration.md

 Elven Tools Dapp is an excellent base for building more complicated stuff on it.
 It uses the NextJS framework, so you also have a free backend setup.
 Here are basic steps on how you could verify the user on the backend side of your dapp:

-1. Login user using one of the dapp auth providers (Web Wallet, browser extension, Maiar mobile app, and Ledger).
+1. Login user using one of the dapp auth providers (Web Wallet, browser extension, xPortal mobile app, and Ledger).
 2. Pass the custom token when logging in using the `useLogin()` hook.
 You can do this by passing additional parameter: `useLogin({ token: 'someTokenHashHere' })`.
 It can be a randomly generated hash or some other solution for that.
 3. You will get the signature back.
 It will also be saved in the local storage in the browser.
 4. You already have an address, a custom token, and a signature at this stage.
 You can send it to your backend and verify it.